Truman Democracy Fellows

 Joshua Engel (NE 92) is a partner at Engel & Martin, LLC.
 He began his career as a prosecutor in 2001 by serving as an Assistant District Attorney in Middlesex County, Massachusetts.
 In 2002, he moved to Ohio and took a position as an Assistant Prosecuting Attorney in Warren County, Ohio.
 In Warren County, he handled some of the office’s most challenging and high-profile cases and led the office’s appellate division.
 In 2007, his work as a prosecutor was recognized by a Meritorious Service Award from the Ohio Prosecuting Attorneys Association.
 From 2007 to 2010, Joshua served as Chief Legal Counsel for the Ohio Department of Public Safety.
 Joshua started his legal career at Choate, Hall & Stewart, a large Boston law firm known for more than a century as the home of some the nation’s most accomplished litigators.
 Joshua is a frequent lecturer and author on cutting-edge civil rights issues and his work on a number of recent high-profile school sexual assault litigation matters has attracted national media attention.
 He was served on the Ohio Supreme Court’s Domestic Violence Advisory Committee and as an ex officio Member of the Rules Commission.
 Joshua has served as a Fellow with the Ohio State Bar Foundation.
 In 1992, he was honored as a recipient of a Harry S. Truman Scholarship for Public Service.
 Joshua is a 1995 graduate, cum laude, of Harvard University Law School.
 He received his bachelor’s degree, magna cum laude from the University of Pennsylvania in 1992.
 Joshua is married and lives with his two children, his collie, two family cats, and his kids’ various other pets.
 He is active in the community and officiates swim meets.

 Matthew Gayer (MO 11) serves as the Co-Executive Director of the Catalogue for Philanthropy, a DC-based nonprofit focused on building the awareness and capacity of local nonprofits in the region.
 He works with 400+ local, small nonprofits to connect them with supporters and provide professional development to their teams.
-Prior to the Catalogue Matt worked in healthcare consulting as well as public health.
-He received his MPA from Syracuse University and a BA in public policy and political science from Southern Methodist University.
+He is passionate about the role nonprofits play in the community, and about building their capacity to grow their impact.
+He believes in the power of community and that the Catalogue is positioned to play a unique role in strengthening local ties and building up nonprofit changemakers.
+Before joining CFP, Matt worked in healthcare consulting at The Advisory Board Company.
+He is a Truman Scholar, who has experience in several nonprofit settings, largely in civic engagement and public health prior to the Catalogue.
+He holds a Master of Public Administration degree with a focus on nonprofit management from Syracuse University, and a B.A. in Public Policy and Political Science from Southern Methodist University.
+Matt loves all things DC and enjoys exploring the hidden gems the city has to offer.

 Renae Griggs (FL 00) is a life-long disrupter of the status quo for the good of the public, beginning her professional career in South Florida law enforcement at the age of twenty-one as one of the youngest women to challenge the resistance to welcoming female officers onto the frontlines of serving and protecting the public in that region.
 During her time of distinctive service, she became the first woman to rise to the level of lead homicide detective in her department, the first woman on the agency’s elite SWAT team, and the second woman in the state of Florida to become certified as a SWAT officer upon successfully completing a rigorous military-style training program.
 During the thirty-plus years since then Renae has continued to leave her mark as an award-winning social entrepreneur dragging long standing hidden issues in policing and across the criminal justice spectrum into the spotlight of the public square, and providing practical, proactive and progressive leadership to both the nonprofit and for-profit sectors.
 As a woman of faith and a member of the LGTBQ+ community, Renae is an open and outspoken advocate for inclusivity in the church-at-large and holds space at the intersection of faith and justice.

-Kate Groesbeck (NV 18) is a proud Nevadan, and she graduated from the University of Nevada, Reno with a BS in business management in May.
+Kate Groesbeck (NV 18) is a proud Nevadan, and she graduated from the University of Nevada, Reno with a BS in Business Management in May.
 She wrote her undergraduate thesis on the federal legalization of marijuana.
 During her last year at the university, she served as the Chief Justice of the student government.
 She is interested in politics and has interned at the Nevada State Senate as well as the U.S. House of Representatives.
 She is passionate about the judiciary and worked at the National Judicial College for two and a half years during undergrad.
-She plans to pursue a JD and one day run for office.
+She plans to pursue a Juris Doctor and one day run for office.
 Kate's three favorite things are dogs, donuts, and democracy.

-David Laszcz (LA 17) enlisted in the Marines as a Rifleman at 17 years old.
+David Laszcs (LA 17) enlisted in the Marines as a Rifleman at age 17.
 Deploying in 2011, supporting Operation Enduring Freedom following the Arab Spring, inspired his fascination with economic development, governance and sustainability.
 After serving with some of the hardest working Marines, his unit demobilized, and David began working for a member of Congress at the regional office within his district.
 He learned firsthand how federal and local policies could work together to improve the wellbeing of Americans.
 After being promoted to Sergeant, he received an appointment to the Naval Academy, where he completed a Bachelor’s in Quantitative Economics and commissioned as an officer in the Marines.
 Following commissioning, he worked at the Council of Economic Advisers at the White House as a Staff Economist.
-David is currently pursuing an MPA at the Harvard Kennedy School of Government.
+David is currently pursuing a Master’s in Public Policy at the Harvard Kennedy School of Government.
 After Harvard, he will rejoin the fleet Marine force.
 David hopes to elevate those who come from a background not too unlike his own.
 After active duty, he hopes to continue in public service with knowledge of effective crisis response, belief in prosperity through economic development and experience of leadership meant to empower those facing adversity.

 Clif Luber (MO 13) is a 2014 United States Naval Academy graduate and currently serves as a Supply Officer in the U.S. Navy.
-At USNA, he majored in political science and was active with the Ethics Debate team, Naval Academy Foreign Affairs Conference, and was a Co-Founder of the Genocide Awareness Program.
+At USNA, he majored in Political Science and was active with the Ethics Debate team, Naval Academy Foreign Affairs Conference, and was a Co-Founder of the Genocide Awareness Program.
 After graduation, he worked at the White House for the Vice President’s National Security Affairs Office assisting with foreign policy and speechwriting.
 He has been stationed in Pearl Harbor, HI where he served on a destroyer, hospital ship, and submarine.
 He currently serves on the Joint Chiefs of Staff J4 Logistics Directorate at the Pentagon.
 Clif is a native of Camdenton, Missouri and enjoys supporting all Missouri professional sports, as well as studying military history and business operations.
-He plans to pursue a MPP and MBA.
+He plans to pursue a Master’s in Public Policy and a Master’s in Business Administration.

-Anne Morrison Smith (MO 05) is the regional Director for Missouri National Education Association (MNEA) in southwest Missouri.
+Annie Morrison Smith (MO 05) is the regional Director for Missouri National Education Association (MNEA) in southwest Missouri.
 Through this work, Annie provides legal counsel and strategic advisement for educator groups on a range of complex local and statewide issues.
 Recently, her work was instrumental in the successful campaign of a $200 million bond issue in the largest school district in the state.
-Annie has earned bachelor’s degrees in biology and English literature from the University of Missouri and a JD from the University of Missouri-Kansas City.
+Annie has earned bachelor’s degrees in Biology and English Literature from the University of Missouri and a Juris Doctorate from the University of Missouri-Kansas City.
 She was a 2005 Truman Scholar and a 2006 Teach for America Corps member.
 In her spare time, Annie enjoys witty political podcasts, weekends on the lake without cell phone service or WIFI, and the general mayhem of life with two young sons and a large extended network of family and friends.

 Patrick Oathout (TX 13) was born and raised in Houston, Texas and currently lives in Biddeford, Maine.
 He works as a management consultant at Bain & Company, where he advises companies on strategy and leadership.
 A Fulbright Scholar, Harry S. Truman Scholar, and Point Scholar, Patrick graduated from Duke University with a double major in philosophy and public policy.
 Patrick also served as Duke's student body vice president.
 Outside of Duke, Patrick has interned at the State Department, developed a mobile application for the City of Houston, and worked at refugee resettlement organizations in North Carolina, Washington, D.C., and Jordan.